← Tech specs

 Dev server restart

 When adding new .md files to a collection, the Astro dev server must be restarted.
-The content store is built at startup — new files are not picked up by hot reload.
+The content store is built at startup, new files are not picked up by hot reload.

-Mycelium tags, relations & arguments
+Mycelium tags, relations, arguments & questions